plumvillage/newsletter/src/en/articles/dharmacharya-shantum-seth--my-teacher-my-friend.md

 When I first met Thay in 1987 he was 61, a couple of years younger than I am now.
 Yet it seemed to me then and seems to me still, that he had already got to where he wanted to go, whether it was in his form of Engaged Buddhism or in his personal awakening.
 I can imagine him smiling if he were to read this, and gently saying: “Shantum the whole point of this practice is not to go anywhere, but to be in the here and now.”

+{% image "article_photos/dharmacharya-shantum-seth/image0.jpeg" %}

 Our first meeting was at the Ojai foundation in California.
 He was to lead a week-long retreat for artists there.
 More than a hundred of us were seated under a large oak.
 Few of us had even heard his name before and I remember everyone referring to him as ‘Kick the Can’.

 I was helping with the recording and as I was setting up the equipment.
 I looked up and saw a monk in simple brown robes gliding towards the tree, which everyone called the ‘Teaching Tree’.
 He walked with gentle deliberation.
 Involuntarily we left whatever we were doing and rose from our seats and bowed to him.
 He had an extraordinary sense of presence.

 All he did and said was very simple.
 He sat still, we listened to a bell, he taught and then he walked.
 For years I had been searching for some way to be peaceful, and now I could feel that sense of peace with each step and each breath that we took with him.

-I don't think he noticed me at all, but when we were seeing him off, he looked directly at me and said as his hands gestured a namaste, “Bring the Buddha Dharma back to India”.
+I do not think he noticed me at all, but when we were seeing him off, he looked directly at me and said as his hands gestured a namaste, “Bring the Buddha Dharma back to India”.

 This encounter stayed with me.
 When I returned to India a few months later, I found I really wanted to see him again.
 On an impulse, I wrote to him.
 I offered to host him, should he ever want to visit India.
 But the letter lay on my desk for another three months before I found the confidence to post it.